russfellows/dlio_benchmark_s3/README.md

 ## Deep Learning I/O (DLIO) Benchmark

-This README provides an abbreviated documentation of the DLIO code.
-Please refer to https://dlio-benchmark.readthedocs.io for full user documentation.
+The DLIO README in its github repository provides documentation of the DLIO code.
+Please refer to [DLIO Docs](https://dlio-benchmark.readthedocs.io) for full user documentation.

 ## Overview